A Guide to Understanding Cat Body Language

 When a cat becomes angry or aggressive, their body language is a clear warning to back off.
 Aggression in cats can be defensive or offensive.
 This behavior can include hissing, growling, biting, and charging.

 • Tail: An aggressive cat’s tail is often puffed up and lashing side to side in quick, sharp movements.
-This indicates they are highly aroused and ready to react.
 If the tail is held straight down or stiffly upright, it signals offensive aggression or dominance.

-• Ears: The ears of an aggressive cat are flattened back tightly against their head.
+• Ears: The ears are flattened back tightly against their head.
 This means that they’re ready to fight or defend themselves.

 • Eyes: An angry cat’s eyes will be focused on the target, often with narrowed pupils.
-In low light, the pupils may still be dilated, showing heightened arousal.
+In low light, the pupils may still be dilated.

 Knowing what each of these movements means helps you get a better understanding of your cat.
 This is important for creating a strong bond with your best friend.